oasis-tcs/openc2-oc2ls/oc2ls.md

     Consumers will support one or more profiles.

-The components of a Command are an Action (what is to be done), a Target (what is being acted upon), an optional Actuator (the function performed by the Consumer), and Command Arguments, which influence how the Command is to be performed.
+The components of a Command are an Action (what is to be done), a Target (what is being acted upon), an optional Actuator Profile identifier, and Command Arguments, which influence how the Command is to be performed.
 An Action coupled with a Target is sufficient to describe a complete Command.
-Though optional, the inclusion of an Actuator and/or Command Arguments provides additional precision to a Command.
+Though optional, the inclusion of a Profile and/or Command Arguments provides additional precision to a Command.

 The components of a Response are a numerical status code, an optional status